 I know you’re probably saying, “What?
 Jailbreaking was illegal?”.
 Well, no it wasn’t really illegal.
-The actual act of opening your device to allow you to install what ever you want on it certainly not illegal, but will void your warranty.
+The actual act of opening your device (iPhone, iPad, iPod Touch) to allow you to install what ever you want (Cydia tweaks and applications etc.) on it certainly not illegal, but will void your warranty.
 With over 6 million people jailbreaking their iDevices, it would seem the voiding the warranty is not really a concern.

 Owners of the iPhone will be able to legally break electronic locks on their devices in order to download software applications that haven’t been approved by Apple Inc., according to new government rules announced Monday.

 The decision to allow the practice commonly known as “jailbreaking” is one of a handful of new exemptions from a 1998 federal law that prohibits people from bypassing technical measures that companies put on their products to prevent unauthorized uses.
 The Library of Congress, which oversees the Copyright Office, reviews and authorizes exemptions every three years to ensure that the law does not prevent certain non-infringing use of copyright-protected material.

 In addition to jailbreaking, other exemptions announced Monday would: